Conscription in World War I

 Fraternal organizations were an important part of the life of the town, and there were a lot of them like the Knights of Pythias, Star Lodge, Knights of Malta, Knights of Friendship and others.
 They provided recreation at a time when there was no radio, television or Internet, and they provided social welfare (in case a member was sick or died).
 Besides the fraternal organizations, there were also associations, like a dramatic group, literary circle, a YMCA for a while, brass band, militia (until the 1890s).

-They happened far more often than I would have thought, and while there was a fairly common mention of them in the paper in the 1870s and 1880s, I found fewer and fewer references by the 1910s.
-My suspicion is that the suicides did not stop, but that they just ceased to be reported.
+They happened far more often than I would have thought.
+They was fairly common mention of them in the paper in the 1870s and 1880s, and as I read through the 1910s, they are still being reported in the paper.
 The suicides were both men and women, people of all ages, some were previously ill, some weren't.
-My impression is that most common means of committing suicide was by hanging.
+My impression is that most common means of committing suicide was by hanging, but guns were used as were different chemicals at times.

 Ku Klux Klan